-What I Did In Fifth Grade In this full-length documentary, a teacher chronicles a year working in a school with many underprivileged students.
+What I Did In Fifth Grade In this full-length documentary, a teacher chronicles his final year working in a school with a large underprivileged population.
 Winner of a Critical Edge Film Festival Best Local Documentary Award, and an official selection of the Beloit, Sunrise, Julien Dubuque, and Louisville International film festivals.

 Shabazz Says — In this short documentary, high school students offer their opinions on divisive issues facing the US as the country heads toward the mid-term elections.
 Recipient of a Teaching for Tolerance grant from the Southern Poverty Law Center.